bowencool/blog/src/content/blog/how-to-forward-sms-to-your-todo-list.md

 Please check the official documentation for other configuration items.

-If you find this article helpful, please give it a like or support it with a [Star](https://github.com/bowencool/blog) below.
+If you find this article helpful, please give it a like below or support it with a [Star](https://github.com/bowencool/blog).